Pyroxenium/basalt-docs/docs/home.md

 # Welcome to The Basalt Wiki

-*Note: The Basalt Wiki is a work in progress.
-Please treat wiki errors the same as bugs and report them accordingly.*

 Basalt is a user-friendly UI framework for CC:Tweaked (also known as "ComputerCraft: Tweaked") - a popular Minecraft mod.
 It was developed to enhance user interaction through visual displays.
 In this wiki, you'll find information on how to use Basalt as well as examples of functional Basalt code.

-This Website is made with the help of ChatGPT.

 ## About Basalt